mattp0irier/quick-interpreter/README.md

 ### Future Improvements
 We recognize that this language could be improved in many ways given more time and energy.
 Listed below are some of our ideas to improve the language:

-- Add matching question type
+- Add more question types: a matching section, or multiple choice questions with more than one correct option
 - Allow for questions to be paired (i.e. a true/false question followed by an explanation free response question)
-- Allow for shuffling of multiple choice answers within a question
+- Random presentation of options within a multiple choice question
+- Order an exam by topic using a keyword search
 - Include *x* questions from a bank on a test
 - Implement adding images
 - Save in other document formats (PDF, DOCX, etc.)